Delete The Surveillance State

 Every American with a phone is in somebody's database right now.
 If we pass the MAD Act, then you are no longer for sale.

 The Supreme Court ruled in Carpenter v.
-United States (2018) that the government can't use legal loopholes to dodge the Fourth Amendment's protections on your personal data.
-But nobody passed a law to enforce that ruling.
+United States (2018) that the government can't use legal loopholes to dodge the Fourth Amendment's protections on your personal data, but nobody passed a law to enforce that ruling.
 So the buying continued.

 The MAD Act would end it.